elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

     <div></div>

 - It’s hard to remove a specific wrapper from the wrapper's stack.
-- It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorator's stack.
+- It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the Decorator's stack.
 - The initial configuration code of layers might look pretty ugly.

 <br />